erikr/erikr/posts/data-lessons-from-biotech.md

 > Reading time: 10 minutes

+>  Opinions expressed are solely my own and do not express the views or opinions of Prometheus, Merck, or any other people or companies mentioned.

 ## You

 You are a technical leader at a biotech startup.
 Your title is Director, or VP of Data Science / Machine Learning / Engineering, or CTO / CDO.
 Your company wants to develop a "platform" or "engine", an exciting opportunity that is now your responsibility.
 This post is for you.
 Here I share ten tips that I wish I had when I started, and I hope you find useful.